Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Wireless Coordination Experiments

-An alternate approach to improving the coordination performance was shown in Section \ref{sec:exp-syntonization-method}, comparing the fully-digital method to the analog \ac{cwtt}-based approach, that, for static or nearly static scenarios, the analog approach can obtain high levels of coordination while requiring significantly lower resynchronization intervals, minimizing the software complexity, and overall computational requirements of the system.
-In static systems where a continuous frequency reference is amenable, the \ac{cwtt} approach may be a simpler solution to achieve high levels of coordination accuracy.

-Finally, while many prior works have been referenced demonstrating time, phase, and frequency coordination in open-loop wirelessly coordinated \acp{cda}, due to varying performance measurement techniques and reporting of coordination parameters used, a direct comparison between works is challenging.
-However, with respect to frequency syntonization performance, we achieve results within a similar order of magnitude to current similar state-of-the art works presented in \cite{kenney2024frequency-synchronization} and \cite{ghasemi2024time-frequency-synchronization} on the order of single parts per billion.
+Many prior works have been referenced demonstrating time and frequency coordination in open-loop wirelessly coordinated \acp{cda}; however, due to varying performance measurement techniques and reporting of coordination parameters used, a direct comparison between works is challenging.
+Nontheless, a tabular comparison of a selection of similar methods with similar parameter and performance reporting methodologies is included in Table \ref{tab:time-transfer-comparision}.
+A summary of both the hybrid and fully digital techniques are included at the bottom of the table with the fully digital \ac{ptt}-based technique is shown in boldface font.
+With respect to time synchronization our technique achieves timing accuracies below \SI{100}{\pico\second}, similar to other state-of-the art works presented in \cite{roehr2007method,pooler2018precise,gilligan2020white,prager2020wireless}, and with respect to frequency syntonization performance, we achieve results within a similar order of magnitude to current similar state-of-the art works presented in \cite{kenney2024frequency-synchronization, ghasemi2024time-frequency-synchronization, roehr2007method, aguilar2025joint-signal-pr} of single parts per billion.
+Additional details and discussion of these experiments can be found in~\cite{merlo2025dissertation}.